Getting ready to open our doors in Spring

-Our doors are now closed for the Winter and reopening in April 2018 however behind the scenes we are still busy conserving our paintings and doing woodland work.
+Our doors are now closed and reopen in the Spring on 4th April 2018 however behind the scenes we are still busy conserving our paintings and doing woodland work.

 Ashdown House closed its doors for its staircase tours in October 2017 but whilst the doors are closed our team are busy getting ready for reopening next season.
 The house team are busy updating our signage around the site, making sure our visitors get a warm welcome with clear information to hand for their arrival.